 “With the right tech on their side, retailers can use the holiday season to release cash locked up in slow-moving products,” says Mark.

-“Market-leading tools such as Demand Planner flag which products are holding your business back and make it easy to bundle less popular products with best-sellers.”
+“Market-leading tools such as Inventory Planner Premium flag which products are holding your business back and make it easy to bundle less popular products with best-sellers.”

 4. Reward loyalty

 It’s cheaper and easier to keep the customers you already have than to try to recruit new ones — and a tried-and-tested way to do exactly that is by rewarding loyal customers.
 It’s a good idea to do it all year round, but it’s especially important at Christmas.

 “Use CRM via your operating system to see at-a-glance who your most loyal customers are – and automatically arrange for them to be sent a Christmas treat in the mail or an email with an incentive to come back,” Mark said.